abstrnoah/dotfiles/README.md

 Packages and their versions are put under their `<group>` name.
-All packages are managed by nix unless otherwise mentioned (_preinstall_ means this repository requires the package but provides no install script).
+All packages are managed by nix unless otherwise mentioned (_preinstall_ means this repository requires the package but provides no install script; _manual_ means that install script for the package haven't been written).
 Since nix ensures that each package has access to the correct versions of its dependencies, versions for dependencies sake is not so significant.
 However, some packages (eg tmux) have disturbingly different configuration syntax between versions.
 Links point